vnkazna/container_monitor/docs/developer/security-releases.md

 ### Development

-Here, the process diverges from the [`gitlab-org/gitlab` security release process].
+Here, the process diverges from the [`gitlab-org/gitlab` security release process](https://gitlab.com/gitlab-org/release/docs/-/blob/master/general/security/developer.md).

 1. **Before developing the fix, make sure that you've already run the `scripts/security-harness` script.**
 1. Implement the fix and push it to your branch (`security-9999` for issue #9999).